Perfect Day (Lou Reed song): Sequels

 The cover was parodied on a 1997 special Harry Enfield and Chums, as well as by Matt Lucas and David Walliams.

 The single inspired Sony Music to release a various artists compilation album, Perfect Day, in early 1998.
 It reached number 7 in the UK Compilation Chart.
 It featured Reed's original version of the song instead of the Various Artists version.

 Music Live 2000

 A BBC live television event in 2000, which consisted of music programs around the clock, ended in another round-robin performance of "Perfect Day".
 Although watched by millions, the recording of the show that was released as a single was not a chart success, reaching only number 69 in mid-June 2000.

 This line-up included Rolf Harris and a beginning and ending performance from Lou Reed himself.

 Susan Boyle version

-Scottish recording artist Susan Boyle covered the song on her second album The Gift and also released it on November 8, 2010, as a single.
+Scottish recording artist Susan Boyle covered the song on her second album, The Gift (2010), and also released it on November 8, 2010, as a single by Syco/Columbia Records.

 On November 19, 2010, she performed the song on Children in Need.
 She also performed this again at the 82nd Royal Variety Performance, performed on the December 9, 2010.